Characters: DCAU-Batman Beyond

 - Dating Do-Si-Do: Implied to be in a relationship with Chelsea one episode, hits on Dana in another and has a messy break-up with Blade in yet another.

 - Hidden Depths: "The Eggbaby" revealed that Nelson is surprisingly good as a father, if his grade was anything to go by.
 Remember, Max did his math homework so he'd raise the kid by himself.

 - Jerk Jock: A massive one.
 In the pilot alone, he introduces himself by spitting in Terry's face.
 He also picks on weaker kids.

-- Know When to Fold 'Em: In "Golem", he's bullying Willy Watt.
+- Know When to Fold 'Em: In "Golem," he's bullying Willie Watt.
 When Terry steps up to defend him (Nelson has witnessed Terry kicking the asses of a Jokerz gang), Nelson considers it for a moment and backs down.

-- Laser-Guided Karma: There are some times when Nelson's jackass tendencies come back to bite him, especially in "Terry's Friend Dates A Robot", when said robot pushed a row of gym lockers on top of Nelson.
+- Laser-Guided Karma: There are some times when Nelson's jackass tendencies come back to bite him, especially in "Terry's Friend Dates A Robot," when said robot pushed a row of gym lockers on top of him.
 If Nelson hadn't been wearing his sports gear, he'd have died.

 - Playing Against Type: Ironic that the nerdy Seth Green plays a Jerk Jock.